Guiding Principles

 Clause 56 — Penalties for Public Finance Corruption

-Corruption or misappropriation of public funds shall result in forfeiture, disqualification, and imprisonment upon jury conviction.
+Corruption, embezzlement, or misappropriation of public funds shall result in forfeiture, disqualification from public office, and imprisonment upon jury conviction.

 Clause 57 — No Hidden Taxes via Regulation